Analysis | The latest coronavirus test results for Trump’s advisers and allies

 When tested positive: Announced alongside Trump’s diagnosis Friday morning.

 Where she has been: She attended the debate Tuesday, where she was pictured wearing a mask despite other members of Trump’s family not doing so.
-She also took part in a reception with Gold Star families Sunday at the White House.
+She also took part in a reception with Gold Star families Sunday at the White House, where she and most others did not wear a mask.

 Hope Hicks